Unus pro omnibus, omnes pro uno: Others

 World War II-era poster showing the alliance between Republic of China (led by Chiang Kai-shek) and the British Empire (led by Winston Churchill).
 The Chinese text is 個人為全, 全體為個 (gèrén wéi quán, quántǐ wèi gè) — "All for one, one for all".

 A part of the phrase in the Romanian language, Toți în unu ("All in One"), was briefly used as the motto of the United Principalities of Moldavia and Wallachia (a predecessor of modern Romania) between 1862 and 1866, when it was replaced by Nihil sine Deo ("Nothing without God").

 The code of conduct for the Communist Party of Soviet Union adopted in 1961 and known as the Moral Code of the Builder of Communism contains the phrase in its fifth point.

-In popular culture

-Manga artist Kōhei Horikoshi uses the two halves of the phrase within his series My Hero Academia to represent two opposing superpowers (known in their respective universe as Quirks).
-'One for All' referring to the power inherited by the series protagonist Izuku Midoriya, which is passed down from one wielder to the next stockpiling previous wielders quirks for the next one to act as a symbol of peace.
-'All for One' referring to the power and main antagonist of the series who steals the powers of others for their own gain.
-Thus, literally, one power for all, and all powers for one.

-In The Truman Show, while Truman's father is being taken (at 15 minutes and 45 seconds), the arches above the road bear the full quote.
+The unrecognized Republic of South Maluku adopted a traditional phrase, Mena-Muria (sometimes translated as “all for one, one for all”) as its national motto.